souvikmishra/portfolio/blogs/building_portfolio_2.md

 After jotting these things down and basing my design decisions on them, I finally ended up with this.
 Not too shabby right?
 RIGHT?.
 But I still wanted to integrate a blog in my portfolio because that was one of the core features that drove me to pursue this project.
 But I told myself, “let’s not get ahead of ourselves and work as an iterator rather than a perfectionist.”
 (Yes, I actually said that to myself, I’m weird)

-Spoiler Alert: I did integrate a blog 🤓
+Spoiler Alert!
+I did integrate a blog. 🤓

 ## 🏁 Finishing up the design and next steps